wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-getproperty.md

 # IoTHubMessage_GetProperty()

-Gets a IotHub Message's properties item.
+Gets a IoT Hub message's properties item.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.

 ## Syntax